 What is the best bike for me?

-Riders can choose between bringing a long travel trail bike or a downhill bike for the first two trips, and long travel trail bike for the third trip.
-We typically put less experienced/skilled riders on DH bikes when we can for safety and to allow them to ride sections they might otherwise walk.
-We ALL walk some sections!
+We recommend brining a long travel trail bike with 150mm of travel or more.
+Downhill bikes can be used, but will require some pushing on a few rides.
+More advanced riders seem to enjoy trail bikes and less skilled riders often feel very happy to have brought their downhill bike.
 We do require to riders set bikes up with tubeless, 2-ply cased tires for the trip.
 There are lots of rocks in the valley – and roots of course too.
 Having heavy tires really improves the control you will have on rough ground while reducing tire related mechanicals.
 We recommend 150mm or more travel for all but the most skilled riders.
-This tire selection is required for trip 3 as well as the first two.
+Long travel Trail bikes and downhill bikes are available for rent in the valley.
+Wayne and Thomas can help with reservations, which must be made in advance.

 What should I bring?